LRE-EsACT/.github/profile/README.md

 # Extended Reality Laboratory

+Research in the area of ​​Human-Machine Interaction, focusing on the use of Extended Reality;

 ## Contacts:
 >**Location:** Escola Superior de Comunicação, Administração e Turismo (EsACT) - Instituto Politécnico de Bragança (IPB)
 >